merlleu/simple-async-cache-rs/README.md

 * It's really simple and written in pure Rust
 * It prevents [dogpile effect](https://www.sobstel.org/blog/preventing-dogpile-effect/)
 * Its only dependency is tokio.
-* It's threadsafe and fast
+* It's thread-safe and fast

 ## Basic example:
 ```rs